Mari-codes/devfinder/README.md

-# Devfinder
+# devfinder

 ## Read this in other languages
 - [Português (Brasil)](./docs/README.pt-BR.md)

-Devfinder is a responsive web application built with **React + Vite** and **JavaScript** that allows users to search for GitHub profiles and view detailed information about them.
+devfinder is a responsive web application built with **React + Vite** and **JavaScript** that allows users to search for GitHub profiles and view detailed information about them.
 It leverages the GitHub API to provide a clean and intuitive interface for exploring developer profiles.

 Check out the project running here: [Devfinder on Vercel](https://mari-devfinder.vercel.app/)